December 19, 2020:

-(& please also put your name & contact information at the top or bottom of the piece itself.
-Once the attachment's downloaded we have no other way of knowing how to get back to you.)
+Please add your name & contact information to the top or bottom of the piece itself.
+Once the attachment is downloaded we have no other way of knowing how to get back to you.

-.doc or .rtf files much preferred.
+We much prefer .doc or .rtf files.
 Docx files don't play well with InDesign.

 If possible, please use Times as a font: once your piece is translated Calibiri and Times New Roman make it very difficult to create non-standard characters in InDesign.

 Our guidelines are, as always:

 GobQ Online will publish writing from around the world.
 As of issue #15-16, all works will be published at least bilingually.